linx-software/hubspot/README.md

 4. Copy your client_id.
 5. Copy your consumerSecret.

+#### Google API Setup:

+1. Register as a developer on [Developer console](https://console.developers.google.com/)
+2. Register your Application/Project and Enable API scope [How to?](https://linx.software/docs/guides/googleapis/)
+3. Download Authorization Credentials
+4. Connect your Linx application

 #### Configure the Solution's $.Settings:
-1. Install Linx Designer.
-2. Open the sample HubspotIntegration(.lsoz) in your Linx Designer.
+1. Open the sample HubspotIntegration(.lsoz) in your Linx Designer.
-3. Edit the $.Settings values:
+2. Edit the $.Settings values:
    * HubspotClientID: Your connected app’s **client_id**
    * HubspotConsumerSecret: Your connected app’s **Consumer Secret**
+   * GoogleAuthCredentials : Copy paste the **Authorization Credentials** downloaded above.
-4. Save the Solution.
+3. Save the Solution.

 #### Generate access tokens:
 1. Start the debugger on the RESTHost service in the Linx Designer.